 While we’re talking classics, there’s no way I could have excluded Burial’s groundbreaking Untrue.
 UK garage, 2-step, and early dubstep was starting to crop up in the late ‘80s/early ‘90s and was already making waves in the underground.
 But enigmatic producer Burial, aka William Bevan, was ready to shake things up with muddy, slowed-down productions.
 His 2006 debut self-titled album received critical acclaim from just about every corner of the music world.
-The next year, Burial released his now highly anticipated sophomore record Untrue, and boy did it live up to expectations.
-What makes this album especially influential and downright awesome was his use of vocal samples; tracks from various R&B artists such as Usher and R. Kelly get chopped up and recontextualized to become something entirely different and take on a whole new meaning.
-This is a style we see now in a whole slew of different genres, and Burial’s influence is seen this way everywhere.
+The next year, Burial released his now highly-anticipated sophomore record Untrue, and boy did it live up to expectations.
+What makes this album especially influential (and downright awesome) was his use of vocal samples; tracks from various R&B artists such as Usher and Ray J get chopped up and re-contextualized to become something entirely different and take on a whole new meaning.
+This is a style we see now in a whole slew of different genres, and Burial’s influence can be seen everywhere.

 Flying Lotus – Los Angeles (2008)

 The year was 2008.
 Hip hop’s greatest producer J Dilla had just passed away two years prior, and with it, one of the greatest rappers Nas famously declared the genre to be dead.
-The hip hop beat production world was left reeling, wondering where the genre would ever go from here.
+The hip hop beat production world was left reeling, wondering where the genre would go from here.
 Enter Flying Lotus, aka Steven Ellison.
 His 2006 debut had made some ripples, but no one yet knew what he had to come.
 This brings us to 2008’s sophomore release Los Angeles.
-On what is now considered one of the best experimental hip hop production records ever, Ellison crafted something quite similar to Burial above; he created something that purposely maintained early beat production’s grainy, staticy flaws and blended them with futuristic, glitchy electronic elements to create something that sounds just as fresh and forward-thinking today as it did 11 years ago.
-And that’s what makes this so deserving of a space here.
+On what is now considered one of the best experimental hip hop production records ever, Ellison crafted something quite similar to Burial above; he created something that purposely maintained early beat production’s grainy, static-y flaws and blended them with futuristic, glitchy electronic elements to create something that sounds just as fresh and forward-thinking today as it did 11 years ago.

 Bonobo – Black Sands (2010)